jezer0x/blog/_posts/2023-02-20-bw-dev-learnings.md

 ### Having Usable, Upto Date Documentation is Important

 This should be really self-explanatory for any open-source project, and even more so for a protocol.
 I won't belabour this, other than the fact that it inspired me to create [https://barren-wuffet.gitbook.io/barren-wuffet/](https://barren-wuffet.gitbook.io/barren-wuffet/) and think about how to structure it for various audiences.

+[^permissioned-bot]: If the fund manager is whitelisted to run a bot to execute the trigger, that means they have to run special infrastructure to use the system which makes their lives harder.
+It also means, we can trust whatever the whitelisted bot does, so the bot can handle the IFTTT triggers and we dont have to do this in-contract so the entire architecture will be different.
+[^copilot]: Here I must thank CoPilot for easing my burden somewhat, this is exactly the kind of thing humans shouldnt be doing.